Locations:

 Management and Treatment

-• Chemotherapy: This treatment uses one or more drugs to kill cancer cells or keep them from multiplying.
+• Chemotherapy.
+This common Hodgkin lymphoma treatment uses one or more drugs to kill cancer cells or keep them from multiplying.
 Providers may use one type or a combination of chemotherapies.

-• Immunotherapy: This treatment, also called biologic therapy or biotherapy, boosts your body’s immune system.
-Checkpoint inhibitors are an important part of this class of treatment for Hodgkin lymphoma.
+• Immunotherapy.
+This treatment boosts your body’s immune system, so it’s better at identifying and destroying cancer cells.
+Checkpoint inhibitors are an important immunotherapy treatment for Hodgkin lymphoma.

-• Targeted therapy: Targeted therapy uses medication or other substances to attack cancer cells.
-Targeted therapy may include treatments such as antibody-drug conjugates.
-This treatment uses lab-created antibodies to find the Reed-Sternberg (cancer) cells and destroy them by delivering a drug to the inside of the Reed-Sternberg cells.
+• Targeted therapy.
+Targeted therapy uses medication or other substances to attack cancer cells.
+Examples include antibody-drug conjugates.
+This treatment uses lab-created antibodies that are attached to a chemotherapy drug.
+They find and destroy the cancer cells.

 Outlook / Prognosis

-What is the survival rate for Hodgkin lymphomas?
+What is the survival rate for Hodgkin lymphoma?

 Living With

-If you have this condition, you may feel relieved to know treatment often eliminates a Hodgkin lymphoma’s signs and symptoms.
+You may feel relieved to know treatment often eliminates signs and symptoms of Hodgkin lymphoma.
 Even so, you may wonder and worry if the condition will come back.
-Here are some suggestions that may help you live with a Hodgkin lymphoma:
+Here are some suggestions that may make living with a Hodgkin lymphoma feel more manageable:

-• Get some exercise: Regular exercise helps support your immune system and helps you manage stress.
+• Exercise.
+Regular exercise helps support your immune system and can help you manage stress.
+It can also combat fatigue, a common cancer treatment side effect.

 When should I see my healthcare provider?